haomin3/css519-final-project/technical-design.md

 The initial version of the project will expose callable HTTP API endpoints for testing and mock implementation purposes.
 Responses will be returned in JSON format.

 - `GET /health`
-  Returns a simple status response indicating that the server is running.
+  Returns a simple JSON status response indicating that the server is running.

 - `POST /auth`
-  Accepts client credentials and returns either a successful authentication response or an error response.
+  Accepts a JSON request containing a username and password.
+If authentication succeeds, it returns a session token in JSON format.
+Otherwise, it returns an error response in JSON format.

 - `GET /files`
-  Returns a list of available files for an authenticated client, or an error response if the client is not authenticated.
+  Accepts an authenticated request and returns a JSON list of available files.
+If the client is not authenticated, it returns an error response in JSON format.

-- `POST /files/upload`
+- `POST /upload`
-  Accepts an authenticated file upload request and returns either a success response or an error response.
+  Accepts an authenticated JSON request containing a target filename and file content.
+If the request is valid, it stores or simulates storing the file and returns a success response in JSON format.
+Otherwise, it returns an error response in JSON format.

-- `GET /files/download/{filename}`
+- `POST /download`
-  Returns the requested file for an authenticated client if it exists, or an error response if it does not exist or if the client is not authenticated.
+  Accepts an authenticated JSON request containing a target filename and returns the requested file content if it exists.
+Otherwise, it returns an error response in JSON format.

 ## 4. End-to-End Workflows
 ### 4.1 Authenticate and List Files
 A client sends credentials to the authentication endpoint.
-If authentication succeeds, the client requests a list of available files.
-After that, the client does not find the file they want and exits.
+If authentication succeeds, the client sends an authenticated request to retrieve the list of available files.
+The server returns the file list in JSON format, and the client exits after reviewing the result.

-- Valid input: Correct client credentials
+- Valid input: Correct username and password, followed by a valid session token
-- Invalid input: Incorrect credentials or missing fields
+- Invalid input: Incorrect credentials, missing fields, or missing/invalid session token
-- Error handling: Returns an authentication failure or bad request response in JSON format
+- Error handling: Returns an authentication failure, bad request, or unauthorized response in JSON format

 ### 4.2 Authenticate and Upload a File
-A client first authenticates, then sends a file upload request.
-If the request is accepted, the server stores the file or simulates storing it and returns a success response.
-The client exits after successfully stores the target file onto the server.
+A client first authenticates, then sends an authenticated JSON upload request containing a target filename and file content.
+If the request is accepted, the server stores the file in memory and returns a success response.
+The client exits after successfully storing the target file on the server.

 - Valid input: Authenticated request with a valid file name and content
 - Invalid input: Missing authentication, missing file name, or empty content
 - Error handling: Returns an unauthorized or bad request response in JSON format

 ### 4.3 Authenticate and Download a File
-A client first authenticates, then requests a file by name.
-If the file exists and the client is authorized, the server returns the file or simulated file content.
-The client then exits after receiving the target file.
+A client first authenticates, then sends an authenticated JSON request containing a target filename to the download endpoint.
+If the file exists and the client is authorized, the server returns the file content in JSON format.

 - Valid input: Authenticated request for an existing file
 - Invalid input: Missing authentication or nonexistent file name
 - Error handling: Returns an unauthorized, bad request, or not found response in JSON format

+### 4.4 Repeated Failed Authentication
+A client repeatedly sends incorrect credentials to the authentication endpoint.
+After too many failed attempts, the server temporarily blocks further authentication attempts for that username and returns an error response.

+- Valid input: N/A
+- Invalid input: Incorrect username/password combinations
+- Error handling: Returns an authentication failure response, and after repeated failures returns a temporary block response in JSON format